 The eight intimate African-inspired cottages each have an ensuite bathroom, twin hand basin, separate w.c and outdoor shower and dressing area.
 The cottages are airy with all windows covered in gauze to maximise views of the forest.
 Each cottage has an elevated viewing deck that is perfect for intimate candlelit dinners.

 The greens of the river bank peer into spacious guest cottages through large, airy screens.
-Gaze out onto the banks of the Santantadibe River from under the canopy of your king size bed or spend a restful hour watching the quiet play of light on water from your private raised deck.
+Gaze out onto the banks of the Santantadibe River from under the canopy of your bed or spend a restful hour watching the quiet play of light on water from your private raised deck.
 At one with the forest, enjoy the warm luxury of the sun skipping across your skin in the large outdoor shower.